 So here’s the second way that page speed affects your revenue.
 Page speed and page load time are minor factors in the Google ranking algorithm.

 Google also tracks if searchers come to your page and bounce out.
 Bounce rate refers to when someone views a page and leaves after one view.
-If searchers leave quickly because your page isn’t loading, that can also affect your search engine rankings over time.
+If searchers leave quickly because your page isn’t loading, that can also have an effect on your search engine rankings in certain cases.